DotNetAnalyzers/StyleCopAnalyzers/documentation/KnownChanges.md

 int w   = 1;
 ```

-StyleCop Analyzers does not currently make an exception to the SA1025 rule for these cases.
+StyleCop Analyzers does not currently make an exception to the SA1025 rule for these cases, including aligned operators
+like the `=` values in flag enums ([#3684](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/issues/3684)).

 ## Readability Rules